Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 ### Creating Proxy authentication

-A proxy authentication is used for services that do not support OIDC.
+Proxy authentication is used for services that do not support OIDC.
 It acts as a middleman between the user and the service, allowing the user to authenticate with Authentik and then access the service.
-This is combined with a reverse proxy, see my other blog post on how to configure integration with Traefik.
+This is combined with a reverse proxy.
+See my other blog post on how to configure integration with Traefik.

 #### Using the module